AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/parameters.md

 Upload at least one year of hourly modelled or metered wind speed data to calibrate your wind speed profile.
 Amun will use this data to derive a statistical relationship between uploaded data and the reanalysis wind speed for the same location and time period uploaded.

+#### UploadedGeneration

+At least one year of hourly modelled or measured generation data.
+This will be used to derive an empirical site-specific power curve which captures the relationship between reanalysis data and observed generation

 #### Weibull

 Weibull parameters represent the long-term wind speed distribution at the site.
 Amun will calibrate underlying reanalysis wind speeds distribution to match shape.